Global Product Manager Salary Guide: Where Do PMs Earn the Most? (June 2026)

 The "Lifestyle" Market

-Australia offers a compelling mix of high base salaries and excellent quality of life, though the tech sector is smaller and more isolated than in the US or UK.
+However, the tech sector is noticeably smaller and more geographically isolated than the sprawling ecosystems in the US or UK.

 Why is the salary gap between the US and UK/Canada so large?